 Ignacio (Nacho) Vilchis serves San Diego Zoo Global as Associate Director of Recovery Ecology.
-In this role, Nacho oversees day-to-day operations and research science at our Sierra San Pedro Martir Condor Field Station in northern Baja California, Mexico, while also providing key support for management of Cocha Cashu Biological Station in Manu National Park in the Peruvian Amazon.
+In this role, Nacho oversees day-to-day operations and research science at our Sierra San Pedro Martir Condor Field Station in northern Baja California, Mexico, as well as our Califonia least terns and western snowy plovers monitoring program.
+Nacho also providing key support for management of Cocha Cashu Biological Station in Manu National Park in the Peruvian Amazon.

 Nacho is currently involved with research aimed to help manage California condor range expansions in the Sierra San Pedro Martir range.
 As these once nearly extinct birds continue to thrive, understanding how condor diet preferences vary over time and space will help ensure their continued success, and mitigate risks related to lead exposure.
-Nacho is also currently involved in developing species-specific research and conservation at Cocha Cashu Biological Station.
+In addition, Nacho leads research aimed to help inform the management and recovery of California least terns and western snowy plover throughout their range.
+And, Nacho is also involved in developing a long-term monitoring program of soundscape ecology at Cocha Cashu Biological Station.